topikachu/python-ev3/README.md

 ## Both python 2.7 and python 3.4 are supported
 python-ev3 is tested on the ev3-dev in python2.7 and python3.4.

+## virtualenv
+Current python-ev3 is not stable enough, virtualenv is recommend.
+Below examples are in virtualenv.
+However, python-ev3 should work in a native python environment.

 ## Install the python-ev3 on EV3
 ### Python 2.7